pengzhenghao/time-elapse-recorder/README.md

-# Time-elapse Recorder: Record time elapse video with web camera!
+# Time-elapse Recorder: Record time-elapse video with computer camera!
 ***PENG Zhenghao***

 <img align=center width=256px  src="ter/fig.png" />

 *The interface monitoring the recording.*

+This script allows you to record time-elapse video with computer camera!
+For example, you can easily generate a 30 seconds video recoding 1 hours of image via your computer camera.
+In that case, the script will capture the images each 4 seconds and form the video with totally 30(fps)*30(seconds)=900 snapshots.
-**This script is tested in my mac and it works well!**
+**This script is tested in my mac and it works well!** The memory, disk and CPU consumption is quite low.

 Installation and Usage: